You have a phone number so people can contact you. Get your National Identification Number so people can IDENTIFY you.

 Fill up the pre-enrolment form online, download and print Pre Enrolment Slip.

-- Minor applicants should be accompanied by parents/guardians can do the form filling for them.
+Minor applicants should be accompanied by parents/guardians who can do the form filling for them.

-- The normal time frame for issuance of National Identification Number (NIN) Slip is 2 to 3 working days from when the biometric details are captured at enrolment centres.
+The normal time frame for issuance of the National Identification Number (NIN) Slip is 2 to 3 working days from when the biometric details are captured at enrolment centres.

-- The issuance of NIN may take longer in certain cases due to validation of details at NIMC.
+The issuance of NIN may take longer in certain cases due to the validation of details at NIMC.
 VFS has no role to play to expedite for such cases.